Phishing is still the number one way attackers get in

 No single control stops phishing — but layered together, these make a real difference:

-• Multi-factor authentication (MFA).
+- Multi-factor authentication (MFA).
 If a password is stolen, MFA can stop it from being useful.
-This is the highest-impact change most businesses can make.
+This is the highest-impact change most businesses can make; our guide on how to roll out MFA walks through it.
+Favour phishing-resistant methods over simple approval prompts where you can.

-• Endpoint detection.
-When a link does get clicked, endpoint detection and response can catch what happens next.
+- Endpoint detection.
+When a link does get clicked, detection and response can catch what happens next, before it becomes a breach.

-• A clear reporting path.
+- A clear reporting path.
 Make it easy for staff to report suspicious emails, and thank them when they do.
-A reported phish is an early warning.
+A reported phish is an early warning — and the response should be blameless, so people speak up fast.

 Assume some will get through

 Even with strong controls, some phishing will succeed — so the goal is also to limit the damage when it does.
-That means monitoring for unusual activity, being able to isolate a compromised account or device quickly, and having a response plan ready before you need it.
+That means monitoring for unusual activity, being able to isolate a compromised account or device quickly, watching for stolen credentials surfacing on the dark web, and having a response plan ready before you need it.

 That combination — reducing what gets through and containing what does — is the core of what a managed security service provides.

-Want help tightening your defenses against phishing?
+Want help tightening your defences against phishing?
 Get in touch — we’re happy to talk it through.